quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 send an acknowledgement immediately on receiving a reordered ack-eliciting packet.
 This extension modifies this behavior.

-If the endpoint has not yet received an ACK_FREQUENCY frame, or if the most recent frame received from the peer has a `Reordering Threshold` value that is not 0x00, the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.
+If an endpoint has not yet received an ACK_FREQUENCY frame, the endpoint immediately acknowledges any subsequent packets that are received out of order, as specified in {{Section 13.2 of QUIC-TRANSPORT}}. recent frame received from the peer has a `Reordering Threshold` value that is not 0x00, the endpoint MUST immediately acknowledge any subsequent packets that are received out of order.